 ON THIS PAGE: You will read about the scientific research being done now to learn more about craniopharyngioma and how to treat it.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu on the side of your screen.

-For craniopharyngioma, due to the general success of surgery and radiation therapy, research focuses on treatments for recurrent (tumors that have grown back) or unresectable (unable to be completely removed by surgery) craniopharyngioma.
+For craniopharyngioma, due to the general success of surgery and radiation therapy, research focuses on treatments for recurrent tumors or tumors that are unable to be completely removed by surgery.
+There is also ongoing research into the biology of craniopharyngioma to understand what allows the tumor to grow.
 Always talk with your child’s doctor about the diagnostic and treatment options best for your child.